hongfz16/DS-Net/README.md

 ## Getting Started
 The training pipeline of our DS-Net consists of three steps: 1) semantic segmentation training; 2) center regression training; 3) dynamic shifting training.
 The first two steps give us the backbone model.
 The last step gives our DS-Net.
 We provide the corresponding pretrained model of each step.
 The inferencing and training details are further explained in this section.

 Note that our implementation only supports parallel training for now.
 We fix the batch size of each GPUs to `1`.
 In the first line of each script, you could choose the number of GPUs `${ngpu}` you wish to use for training or inferencing.
 In the second line, you could set the folder name `${tag}` and all the generated files will be put into `./output/${tag}`.
 All the provided pytorch distributed version of scripts are not tested due to the lack of proper environment.
 All the slurm version of scripts are tested and should work well.
-Should there be any problems, feel free to open an issue.
+Should there be any problem, feel free to open an issue.

 ### Pretrained Models
 If you wish to use our pretrained models, remember to create a new folder `pretrained_weight` and put all the downloaded models there.